shellbro/ansible-role-epel/README.md

 # ansible-role-epel
-Ansible role that sets up EPEL repository on CentOS 7.
+Ansible role that sets up EPEL repository in CentOS 7.